 Top gets hot when in use

 This oven will toast six slices of bread or cook a 12-inch frozen pizza, a whole chicken, or a pan of brownies.
 There is only one rack, but there are two rack positions, so you can fit taller foods or pans.
 While this is rated to hold a 9 x 13-inch pan, it has to be one without handles.
-A straight-sided metal baking pan will fit no problem; your 9 x 13-inch Pyrex dish will be too long.
+A straight-sided metal baking pan will fit no problem, but your 9 x 13-inch Pyrex dish will be too long.

 Many customers rave about the toaster oven's versatility.
 Preset cooking functions include bake, convection bake, broil, toast, pizza, defrost, and warm.
 The functions offer a suggested time and temperature, but you can adjust both for your recipe.
 For the toast function, you can set it for light through dark toasting.